 Prepositions of Place

-Learn a prepositions list with pictures, meaning, and example sentences.
+Learn the preposition words list with pictures, meanings, and example sentences.

 Example: The basketball is in the box.

 Example: The basketball is hiding under the box.

-Example: There was a little girl sitting next to him.
+Example: There is a basketball next to the box.

-Meaning: Something in the middle of two objects or things (or places)
+Meaning: Indicates a position in the middle of two objects or places.

-Meaning: In the middle of or surrounded by other people or things
+Meaning: Refers to being in the midst of other people or things.